 - There was a breach of procedure or other unfairness which could have materially affected the finding or decision on disciplinary action

 In the event that a police officer wants to appeal to a tribunal, the office shall give notice of the appeal to the relevant local policy body.
 It is possible for the officer to request a transcript of the proceedings at the original hearing in his notice of appeal.
-This can be a very useful tool at any appeal and can help inform your legal representative.
+This can be a very useful tool for any appeal and can help inform your legal representative.

 At a tribunal hearing, you can be represented by a lawyer.
 It is also possible to be represented by a police friend.

 Legal representation is not compulsory but can be hugely significant in protecting your rights.
-For example, there is the power to request disclosure of documents,.
+For example, there is the power to request disclosure of documents.
 This involves the appellant (or respondent) applying to the chair of the tribunal for disclosure of any document by the other party which is relevant to the appeal.
 A legally qualified professional will be able to steer you in the right direction in using this powerful tool, which can be crucial in building a strong appeal.

 Procedure at the hearing is determined by the tribunal.
 The tribunal can proceed with the hearing in the absence of either the appellant or respondent, whether they are represented or not, if it appears to be just and proper to do so.
 The appellant’s evidence will generally be given first and witnesses giving evidence can be questioned by both parties.
 Witness statements can also be submitted in place of oral evidence.